© Crown copyright 2017

 These are goods that are banned completely.
 They include unlicensed drugs, offensive weapons, indecent and obscene material featuring children, pornographic material, counterfeit and pirated goods, meat, milk and other animal products.

 Restricted goods can imported only if you have authority to do so.
 These goods include all items that need an import licence, such as firearms, explosives and ammunition, endangered species, certain live animals and plants and their produce, and radio transmitters.

 Other live animals

 Animals imported for commercial transactions, such as retail sales, breeding, loans, or competitions will need proper declaration.
 Use the single administrative document (SAD, C88).

 Read importing live animals or animal products from non-EU countries for more information.

 Food and plants

 2.4 Pet travel

-Pet cats, dogs and ferrets (including guide and assistance dogs) must meet certain conditions to be able to enter or re-enter the UK from listed countries without quarantine.
+Pet dogs, cats and ferrets (including guide and assistance dogs) must meet certain conditions to be able to enter or re-enter the UK from listed countries without quarantine.

 They must have: